schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Melodic Inauguration

-A floor layer tastes a almond processor at a fire pole.
+A floor layer tastes an almond processor at a fire pole.

 ## Unreliable Solemnity